-During the week of March 15, 2014 the District staff will be installing landfill gas collection pipes which require excavation in areas of the landfill.
-Every effort will be taken to minimize impacts from this work.
-Once installed, the pipes will improve landfill gas collection and decrease the potential for odors.
+Week of April 26, 2014 - the District staff has installed 3600 ft of landfill gas collection pipes.
+Installation of the pipes will improve landfill gas collection and decrease the potential for odors.

 The District will also conduct routine activities to control landfill odors.